grasbrook-cityscope/GRACIO-docs/type_mapping.md

-Current data format for cityIO as used in CSL.
+## Current data format for cityIO as used in CSL

 Grid is an array (number of elements = "header/spatial/ncols" * "header/spatial/nrows".
-In our case 72*48 right now) of 2-element-arrays.
+In our case 72 * 48 right now) of 2-element-arrays.
 Starting from the top-left, increasing along a single row, then iterating. the column.
 So idx=x+y*ncols, or other way round: x=idx%ncols, y=idx%nrows

 ```json
 "grid" = [[0,0],[0,0],[0,0],[0,0],[0,0],[0,0],[1,2],[1,3],[2,0],[2,1],[2,0],[1,0],[1,2],[1,2],[0,0],[1,0],[1,1],[1,0],[1,3],[4,0],[2,0],[1,3],[1,1],[1,3],[0,0],[1,3],[1,2],[1,3],[1,1],[1,1],[2,0],[1,3],[3,3],[2,0],[3,3],[3,0],[5,0],[0,0],[2,1],[2,1],[2,0],[2,1],[3,1],[3,2],[3,1],[3,3],[3,0],[3,1],[3,1],[3,0],[2,1],[2,0],[3,3],[3,2],[3,1],[1,1],[1,3],[3,2],[3,3],[3,2] ...